mvdbent/onAirScanner/README.md

 Had an discusion with my manager and collegeas, and we came to a result, would it be nice that we have a script that search on your device for an active online meeting (Zoom, WebEx, Microsoft Teams & Slack to start with), and control HueLights via API base on my result.

-# Requirements

-# how to
+# Set it all up
+All you need is an Hue Bridge and a Hue Light.

-how to create a API user in Bridge (source https://developers.meethue.com/develop/get-started-2/)
+## Create a API user in Bridge _(source https://developers.meethue.com/develop/get-started-2/)_
+first we are going to search for the Hue Bridge in your network

- First lookup in your net work your Hue Bridge https://discovery.meethue.com/
+ First lookup in your network your Hue Bridge https://discovery.meethue.com/
  Result example: [{"id":"001234ddse28c6be","internalipaddress":"10.0.0.12"}]